Our Team

 Graduate Research Assistant

-Mary Healy is a Clinical Mental Health Counseling MA student at Montclair State University.
-She graduated from Rowan University in 2023 with a BA in Psychology and a minor in Education.
-Mary has 2 years of experience as assistant lab manager and a research assistant for The Health and Behavioral Integrated Treatments (HABIT) lab at Rowan University.
-She also has experience as a peer tutor and learning assistant for psychology related courses.
-Mary has a strong passion for research and her primary areas of interest include clinical mental health and substance use disorders.
+Mary Healy holds an MA in Clinical Mental Health Counseling from Montclair State University.
+She graduated summa cum laude from Rowan University in 2023 with a BA in Psychology and a minor in Education.
+She currently serves as Research Assistant and Project Manager for the Navigating Race Project, building on two years of experience as an assistant lab manager and research assistant for the Health and Behavioral Integrated Treatments (HABIT) Lab at Rowan University.
+She also served as a peer tutor and learning assistant for psychology-related courses.
+With a strong passion for research, her primary interests lie in clinical mental health and substance use disorders.
+She will begin her PhD at Montclair State University in Fall 2026.

 Fernando Molina